WELLOG SPONTANEOUS POTENTIAL (SP)

 exploratory or other open-hole boreholes.
 The method usually requires a

-water/mud filled borehole in order to make electrical contact with surrounding
+water/mud filled borehole in order to make electrical contact with surrounding formations.
+Tools having a spring caliper with an

-caliper with an electrical contact that remains in direct contact with the
+electrical contact that remains in direct contact with the borehole wall can be

-borehole wall can be used in dry (non water filled) boreholes.
-The method
+used in dry (non water filled) boreholes.
+The method provides vertical SP

-electrode and the downhole electrode located in the
+and the down-hole electrode located in the borehole.
+Voltages are recorded

-borehole.
-Voltages are recorded using a data acquisition system at specific
+using a data acquisition system at specific intervals from the bottom of the

-interval to be logged.
-An SP log is measured in millivolts.
+hole to the surface or other predetermined interval to be logged.
+An SP log is

 LITHOLOGY IDENTIFICATION: